iodepo/odis-arch/book/gettingStarted.md

-# Getting started with ODIS: How to join the ODIS Federation
+# Getting Started with ODIS: How to Join the ODIS Federation

-## Hello world
+## Hello World

 This page describes - at a high level - how a digital system with access to the Web can link itself into the ODIS Federation.